OpenCollarTeam/opencollarteam.github.io/docs/Access.md

 There is a cap of 28 avatars across all named Access levels: Owner, Trusted, Blocked, and Temp Owner.

 # Owner
 Owners have the highest rank of access on the collar.
-The collar access, exceptions, lock, leash and some RLV functions are sensitive to rank.
-Once an owner is set, the wearer can no longer alter the access settubgs or add exceptions or unlock the collar.
-Also the wearer cannot unleash from an owner without safewording.
+The collar access, exceptions, lock, leash and some RLV functions are sensitive to rank.  **Be very sure** you know how much control you are conceding when you add an owner.

 ## +/- Owner
 Adds and removes Owners.